Skip to content

 Run it with sensible defaults

 Using new price of 1,200, second life price of 400, extra life years of 2, disposal cost avoided of 30, the calculation works out to 830.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — New Price, Second Life Price, Extra Life Years, and Disposal Cost Avoided — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works